 - You must not owe a refund on a Federal PELL Grant or a Federal Supplemental Educational Opportunity Grant due to repayment.

 - Provide additional documentation as requested by the Office of Student Financial Aid.

 - Comply with the provisions of any promissory note and all other agreements you sign.

 - Complete the registration process each semester by the end of the drop/add period to ensure availability of all student aid funds you have been awarded.

 You must be enrolled at least half-time in courses that will count toward your degree to qualify for most types of financial aid.
 Courses that are for noncredit do not count toward your degree.

-You must report to the Financial Aid Office the type and amount of any scholarships or other financial assistance you receive from non-university sources.
+You must report to the Office of Student Financial Aid the type and amount of any scholarships or other financial assistance you receive from non-university sources.
 Such scholarships or assistance may result in a revision or reduction in the amount of aid offered you.